Sunbeam Cycles: S model motorcycles

 The S models were designed for BSA by Erling Poppe and manufactured from 1946 to 1956.
 There were three: the S7, S8 and S7 Deluxe.
 All three were very expensive but with only modest performance which resulted in low sales.

 The unusual engine layout was the S7's notable feature with an engine and drive similar to that of a car.
 The engine was a longitudinally mounted inline vertical OHC 500 cc twin with coil ignition and wet sump lubrication which, through a dry clutch, drove a shaft drive to the rear wheel.
 The inline engine made this technologically feasible (flat-twin "boxer" engines on BMW motorcycles had already used shaft drives).
-Unlike BMW, who sensibly specified a bevel gear crown-&-pinion drive to the rear wheel, Sunbeam used worm gearing with a bronze spiral gear; by reputation the soft bronze gave rapid wear of drive components.
+Unlike BMW, who sensibly used a bevel gear crown-&-pinion drive to the rear wheel, Sunbeam used worm gearing with a bronze spiral gear.
+The soft bronze was reputed to give rapid wear of drive components.

-The original S7 was produced from 1946 to 1948.
-In 1949, the sportier S8, with standard-sized wheels rather than the fat tyres of the S7, and BSA type front forks, was produced.
-The S7 design was improved and then sold as the S7 Deluxe.
+The S7 was made from 1946 to 1948.
+In 1949, the sportier S8, with standard wheel rims instead of the fat tyres of the S7, and BSA type front fork, was produced.
+The S7 design was improved, and then sold as the S7 Deluxe.
 The original S7 was available only in black, whereas the standard colours for the S8 were "Polychromatic Grey" or black.
 The S7 Deluxe came in either "Mist Green" or black.
 If sold abroad then BSA would supply the Sunbeam in almost any colour that BSA used.
 Although the early S7 was not a good seller or mechanically very sound, it is the most sought after and commands a premium over the S7 Deluxe and the S8.

 When Sunbeam production came to an end, BSA sold the remaining stock of parts to Stewart Engineering, and this company is now the sole supplier of spares for post-war Sunbeam motorcycles.